Towards Minimax Optimality of Model-based Robust Reinforcement Learning: Related Work

-We rely more specifically on a reformulation of the minimisation problem over models as a much simpler scalar optimisation dual expression.
-Note that even if the KL and Chi-square cases can also be written as a simple scalar optimisation problem \citet{panaganti2022sample}, our proof can not be adapted directly to this setting.
+We rely more specifically on a simple optimization dual expression of the minimization problem over models.
+As such, we do not cover the KL and Chi-square cases, which do not have such a simple form even if there can also be written as simple scalar optimization problem.
 However, we have in common with \cite{yang2021towards,panaganti2022sample} the total variation case, which corresponds to a (scaled) $L_1$-ball.
 For this case, we can compare our sample complexities.
 Without assumption on the size of the uncertainty set, we improve the existing sample complexities by $\Snorm$ and $\Snorm\Anorm$ respectively (for $sa$- or $s$-rectangularity).
 Also, our bounds have no dependency on the size of the uncertainty set.
-Notice that as we consider a generic oracle planning algorithm, our bounds apply to the algorithms of \cite{panaganti2022sample,xu2023improved}.
+Notice that as we consider a generic oracle planning algorithm, our bounds apply to the algorithms they consider in \cite{panaganti2022sample,xu2023improved}.
 If we further assume that the uncertainty set is small enough, then we improve the bound by an additional $H$ factor, reaching the minimax sample complexity of the non-robust case.
-Table \ref{tableau1} summarizes the difference in sample complexity, and we'll discuss them again after stating our theorems. \looseness=-1
+Table \ref{tableau1} summarizes the difference in sample complexity, and we'll discuss them again after stating our theorems.

 Finally, the archival version of this contribution predates the concurrent work of \cite{shi2023curious} that studies the sample complexity of RMDPs for $TV$ and $\chi^2$ divergence.
 In the very specific case of $sa$- rectangular for $TV$ which in this case coincides with $L_1$ norm, \cite{shi2023curious} retrieves our upper bound which is minimax optimal in the regime where the radius of the uncertainty set is small and improves our result in the regime where the radius of the uncertainty set is bigger than $1-\gamma$.
-However, our results hold more generally for the $s$-rectangular case, and are still state-of-the-art for $s$-rectangular case with $p\geq1$ and for $sa-$rectangular with $p>1$.
-Notice also that the proof techniques are very different, and it is an interesting research direction to know if their bound for the large radius regime or their lower-bound would extend to the more general case studied here.\looseness=-1
+However, our results hold more generally for the $s$-rectangular case are still state-of-the-art for $s$-rectangular case with $p\geq1$ and for $sa-$rectangular with $p>1$.
+Notice also that the proof techniques are very different, and it is an interesting research direction to know if their bound for the regime where the radius of the uncertainty set is bigger than $1-\gamma$ or their lower-bound would extend to the more general case studied here.